return42/sphkerneldoc/linux_src_doc/drivers/iio/industrialio-buffer_c.rst

 Return
 ------

-(POLLIN | POLLRDNORM) if data is available for reading
+(EPOLLIN | EPOLLRDNORM) if data is available for reading
         or 0 for other cases

 .. _`iio_buffer_wakeup_poll`: